 There is a slight female predilection in patients less than 30 years old 1.

-Though it can occur anywhere in the body, it is most frequently seen in the lower extremities, followed by the trunk and upper extremities in adults.
+Though it can occur anywhere in the body, it is most frequently seen in the deep tissues of the lower extremities (thigh and buttock), followed by the trunk and upper extremities in adults.
+Rarely, it can occur within the female genital tract (e.g. uterus).
 Whereas in infants and children, the majority of cases occur in the head and neck 6.

-Distant metastases at the time of diagnosis is a relatively common feature, with metastases often spreading haematogenously to the lungs, bone, and brain1,4.
+Distant metastases at the time of diagnosis is a relatively common feature, with metastases often spreading hematogenously to the lungs, bone, and brain1,4.

 ASPS derives its name from its histological appearance1.
 It is characterized by well-defined nests of large round or polygonal tumor cells with generous eosinophilic cytoplasm, separated by fibrous stroma7.
 They are arranged in the classic alveolar growth pattern with minimal to no mitotic figures.
 Vascular invasion is a common feature.

 The cells are PAS-positive with diastase-resistant intracytoplasmic inclusions1.

 There is strong strong nuclear staining by an antibody directed against the C‐terminus of the transcription factor E3 (TFE3) gene, which shows sensitivity and specificity of 92% for ASPS 11.

 Slightly hyperdense soft tissue mass on non-contrast CT, and on contrast-enhanced CT, a vascular mass with heterogeneous enhancement 8.
 CT angiography will demonstrate a hypervascular mass with multiple, enlarged tortuous vessels feeding the tumor 8.